WPChill/modula-lite/readme.txt

 This errors means that the browser doesn't know the Modula JavaScript plugin, most of the time the problem is caused by a wrong jQuery inclusion by the theme or another plugin.
 = Why does some image look blurry ? =
 If you get blurry and pixellated images then you need to raise the "Minimum image width" parameter inside the "General" section.
-= I want to use another lightbox instead of the provided one = That is no longer officially supported.
-However, we do offer a freely downloadable lightbox extension that brings back support for 5 more lighboxes.
-You can read more about it [here](https://wp-modula.com/modula-230/)
 = How can I change the lightbox's background? =
 This is a feature available with every Modula PRO purchase.
 = How can I get support? =